vergissberlin/example-release-please/README.md

 - If we have multiple commits?
 - It would be nice even with docs
 - Docs was not visible, whats about a fix after creation of the pull request?
+- Do I have to mention the PR number in the commit message?